 Students are expected to know and display proper conduct in the halls.
-It is the teacher's responsibility to email or place a list of students missing class for activities in the mailboxes of other teachers at least three day in advance.
 They should not shout, whistle, or make unusually loud noises.
 They should not run, scuffle, or bother others by pinching, pushing, etc. Students should remember that showing affection in public is inappropriate.
 Hand holding and other displays of affection are considered improper at school.